 There have been two times in my career when a woman has called and was unhappy with a house she had just bought for rational reasons that didn’t provide the emotional connection that makes a house a home.
 The Farris House was the second time, and I was better prepared for the process this time.
 Both were people that I knew well and I had earned their trust over many years on matters related to design.
 It is not often talked about, but trust in the architectural relationship is very important and is what allows people to take a risk into what is often a new realm for them.
 I understood the need for reassurance that all could be made right.

 Frustrated at the pace of design and not quite aware of her own role in setting that pace, she wanted to start construction early and so we started with where we were at the time.
-We found a perth residential home builder to help start the construction.
 Little did I know that she would continue to acquire elements for the house and would call up and say “I bought a new chandelier in Santa Fe and we need place for it, a friend is giving me a sauna and I would like to put it on the second floor (which was already framed), I bought three barns and I want you to use the reclaimed wood, and oh yea, I have a fourteen foot long rug and I need a place to hang it.”
 Needless to say the design process continued virtually all the way through construction.

 Left: Site Plan, showing the original house footprint in grey.
 Right: Aerial photograph of the finished project.

 She purchased the house really for the site, a peninsula on Hodgdon Cove, and quickly recognized that the 1980s traditional Cape failed to take full advantage of its scenic waterfront location in Boothbay Harbor, Maine.
 It contained low ceilings, small windows and rooms, and you could not see the water from the second floor.
 Too practical to just tear down the 20-year-old house, the owner desired to keep as much of the original structure as possible, including the handmade cherry kitchen by a local cabinetmaker.
 She wanted something that would remind her of her Tennessee roots, but be of the Maine vernacular.
 The program called for an enlarged family retreat, with larger rooms and two-story spaces to give relief from the 7’ 10” ceilings in the Cape.
-As I mentioned, she lived in the house during the year of design and learned that one of the best views was from where the existing garage was placed by the Garage Builder 1 constructing service.
-She uses garage door repair services from time to time to make sure everything works fine.
+As I mentioned, she lived in the house during the year of design and learned that one of the best views was from where the existing garage was located.
 This, combined with her desire to vacation in the original house structure as long as possible, led to the strategy of building an addition first before renovating the existing house.

 Early concept sketch showing the addition on the right side.